yutanagano/smark.nvim/README.md

 return {
   {
     "yutanagano/smark.nvim",
-    ft = "markdown",
+    ft = {"markdown", "text"},
     config = true
   }
 }
 ```

 > [!IMPORTANT]
-> The plugin is active only when editing markdown documents.
+> The plugin is active only when editing markdown or plain text documents.
-> The `ft = "markdown"` setting ensures the plugin is lazily loaded only after
+> The `ft = {"markdown", "text"}` setting ensures the plugin is lazily loaded
-> NeoVim opens a markdown buffer.
+> only after NeoVim opens a markdown or plain text buffer.

 ## 💭 Why smark?

-I take a lot of Markdown notes in neovim.
+I take a lot of Markdown notes in [NeoVim][neovim].
 I'm lazy, so 1.
 I don't like to think
 about formatting, and 2.
 I don't want to have to write out lists manually.
 For
 the first problem, I use [conform.nvim][conform] and [prettierd][prettierd] to
 auto-format my Markdown documents at write-time.
 For the second problem, I